XCSoar and LK8000 data sources

 Notes

-This airfields.txt file is the one I use to set GRL as my home field.
-If you don't install it and you're using the simulator or there is no GPS signal, the program starts up showing some place to the far north-west of the terrain map.
+Although you can set your HOME airfield from the waypoints list in either XCSoar or LK8000, this is only a temporary setting that will be lost if you close down and restart the program.
+However, if you set it by editing airfields.txt this setting will become permanent.
+If you don't permanently define your HOME airfield and you're using Simulate mode or there is no GPS signal, the program starts up showing some place to the far north-west of the terrain map.
 If you'd rather it started at your field, download airfields.txt and edit it, changing the airfield name and description to match your home field.
 The airfield name (GRL GrnsdnLd) must match the name of a turnpoint on your field exactly as it appears in the Turnpoints file: spaces, punctuation and capitalisation must all match.
 The second and subsequent lines are descriptive and can contain anything you think is useful.

-2. XCSoar and LK8000 use OpenAir format airspace files.
 It is a good idea to check the accuracy of these files against a current map covering your task area before using them because they may be missing updated details.
-This file does not have official approval.
+The ASSelect application, SPINE and OpenAir files do not have official approval, so use them at your own risk.

-3. The pair of mapping files used by LK8000 are: Neither contains airfields: these are defined in the turnpoints file.
+5. The pair of mapping files used by LK8000 are: Neither contains airfields: these are defined in the turnpoints file.
 Their use is optional: if you don't want to see topology or terrain, don't install them.
-If it they are installed the Display menu controls whether topology and/or terrain is displayed.
+If they are installed the Display menu controls whether topology and/or terrain is displayed.

-4. An .XCM file defines the topology (towns, roads and water) and terrain (shaded 3D countryside) but not airfields: these are defined in the turnpoints file.
+6. An .XCM file defines the topology (towns, roads and water) and terrain (shaded 3D countryside) but not airfields: these are defined in the turnpoints file.
 It is optional: if you don't want to see topology or terrain, don't install it.
 If it is installed the Display menu controls whether topology and/or terrain is displayed.

-5. CAI Turnpoint File specification.
+7. CAI Turnpoint File specification.

 Non-UK Data files